izzybee93/recipesblog/_posts/2021-01-01-harissa-roasted-vegetable-couscous.md

     Roast the pepper, courgette and broccoli for 10 mins. \n2.
 In a large bowl, add the couscous then vegetable stock, pouring until the water is 0.5cm above the couscous.
 Set aside for 10 mins.\n3.
 Add the chickpeas to the roasted vegetables and continue to roast for 5 mins.\n4.
-Using a fork, loosen the cous cous.
+Using a fork, loosen the couscous.
 Add the lemon juice, harissa paste and olive oil, and mix well.
 Add all the vegetables and chickpeas, and mix together.
 Add a drizzle more olive oil and mix again.
 Serve warm or cold."